Sahar Khalifeh: Biography

-Sahar Khalifeh has continued writing, one of her recent publications أصلٌ وفصل (Root and Branch) was published in 2009 by Dar al-Adeb and translated into English as Of Noble Origins in 2012.
-This novel, set at the eve of Israel’s establishment, explores the stories of characters confronting the British Mandate and the Zionist movement.
+Khalifeh has continued writing, one of her recent publications أصلٌ وفصل (Root and Branch) was published in 2009 by Dar al-Adeb and translated into English as Of Noble Origins in 2012.
+This novel, set on the eve of the Nakba of 1948 & the state of Israel’s establishment, explores the stories of characters confronting the British Mandate and the Zionist movement.
 Khalifeh’s most recent publication of 2010 My First and Only Love follows the story of a Palestinian woman who, after many years in exile, returns home to Nablus.
 This novel was published in English by Hoopoe in March 2021.
-To date, Sahar Khalifeh has published eleven novels, all of which deal with the situation of the Palestinians under occupation.
+Khalifeh has published eleven novels, all of which deal with the situation of the Palestinians under occupation.

 Selected works

 Publications by Khalifeh

 The following novels are available in translation into English: